 The Telemedicine Industry is expected to create more than $5.4 billion market opportunities by 2025.
 Practo, DocPrime, mFine, CallHealth, and Lybrate are some of the leading startups in India’s telemedicine market.
 The COVID 19 outbreak has created many challenges in traditional healthcare systems, as citizens have not been able to consult with the doctors physically.

 This situation has led the government to change the regulations around remote delivery of healthcare services and allow telemedicine via video, audio, or text.
-Telemedicine will not only help these startups address the spread of Coronavirus but also improve access to healthcare among the rural areas.
+Telemedicine will not only help these startups address the spread of Coronavirus but also improve access to healthcare in rural areas.
 Innovative technologies are allowing health organizations to enhance access and reduce the burden on hospitals through real-time consultation with doctors through online services.

 Telemedicine will reduce the time of consultations and improve the quality of healthcare services in rural areas, removing many infrastructural challenges.
-The World Health Organization (WHO) recommends every country to have a ratio 1:1000 doctor to patient ratio, India only has one governmental doctor for every 1,139 people.
+The World Health Organization (WHO) recommends every country to have a ratio of 1:1000 doctor to patient ratio, India only has one governmental doctor for every 1,139 people.

 According to a report, India has a shortage of 600 thousand doctors and 2 million nurses.
 This leads to limited face-to-face consultations among patients.
 Secondly, India also has a shortage of hospital beds, which makes hospitalization difficult and there needs to be better infrastructure and facilities whereas with the help of online consultations the healthcare sector can reduce its problems.